-After a long walk, bundle into this pub and get a round of drinks in before ordering a sharing plate of camembert with artisan baguette, cranberry sauce, caramelised red onion and fresh rosemary, then a hearty main such as fish and chips or a chicken, leek and bacon short crust pie.
+After a long walk, bundle into this pub and get a round of drinks in before ordering a hearty dish such as cardamom and anise spiced belly of pork with apple and celeriac mash, baby leeks and crackling with a bacon, cider and tarragon jus.
 The menu is ever changing so no two visits will be the same.

 On the outskirts of ancient Canterbury, in the village of Tyler’s Hill is the friendly pub The Tyler’s Kiln.
 Charmingly bucolic, this tavern is the heart of the village community and is especially welcoming during the colder months with its crackling red brick fires and country-inspired interior design.

 The Tyler’s Kiln’s winter menu has been launched featuring festive creations such as butter basted roast turkey crown with sage and onion stuffing, pigs in blankets, honey roast parsnips, duck fat roast potatoes, Brussels sprouts and a thyme jus.

 • The Tartar Frigate, Broadstairs

 One of our favourite places for seafood is also a cosy spot to enjoy a winter’s visit to the coast.
 The Tarter Frigate in Broadstairs is metres away from the stormy seas visible from the cosy interiors of this charming pub.

 Pick a corner and settle in for a few rounds of drinks and maybe some food fresh from the Kent waters.
 Live music can be enjoyed throughout the year at The Tartar Frigate from folk singers to jazz bands.
 Make sure to check the website for upcoming events.